underscoreglook/SD-Remix/readme.md

 ISOs.
 This uses version specific Melee ISOs and creates xdelta files in the build directory of the form "SDR 1.0[v].xdelta", where "[v]" is the version number of the ISO it's based of off.

+## Testing Built Iso
+If you specified a Dolphin exe using configure.bat and also built an ISO using the build script, you can use the play_iso.bat to play the ISO you've built.

 # File Structure